 Professor Graeme Reid, UCL and Chair of the Advisory Board

-Graeme advised both Government and the House of Lords on the implications of Brexit for research and innovation and led research and innovation policy reviews for the Scottish Funding Council and the Welsh Government.
+Graeme has advised both Government and the House of Lords on the implications of Brexit for research and innovation.
+He led research and innovation policy reviews for the Scottish Funding Council and the Welsh Government.

-He is Chair of the Campaign for Science and Engineering, a Trustee of the Association of Medical Research Charities and strategic advisor to the National Centre for Universities and Business.
+He is Chair of the National Physical Laboratory and strategic advisor to the National Centre for Universities and Business.
 Graeme is a Fellow of the Royal Society of Edinburgh, Fellow of the Institute of Physics, Fellow of the Institution of Engineering and Technology and a Chartered Engineer.

 Sarah Foxen, POST

 Dr Sarah Foxen is Knowledge Exchange Lead in the UK Parliament.
 She heads up Parliament’s Knowledge Exchange Unit; the team which enables and supports knowledge exchange between Parliament and the research community.
 Sarah is formally seconded to this role from UCL’s department of Science, Technology, Engineering and Public Policy (STEaPP), through an ESRC-funded project.
 Sarah and the Unit work with colleagues across Parliament, and universities across the UK, to increase and diversify the research that is available to and used by Parliament.
 As part of this, Sarah leads the UK Parliament’s engagement and input into national level frameworks to assess universities’ and researchers’ engagement with, and impact on, policy, such as the Research Excellence Framework and Knowledge Exchange Framework.

 Katrina Hann, Greater Manchester Combined Authority